 I had one guy on my list of potential recruits that was neutral toward DedSec.
 When I was ready to recruit him, I found that he was mad at DedSec, I could still work toward recruiting him, but it would be more difficult.
 Why?
 One of my operatives gave him an STI.
 I had NOTHING to do with that, but I still appreciated that the world existed without me, or at least it was pretending to.

-This simulation feels like it’s in its infancy, and I hope it’s something Ubisoft expands upon in a future game.
+This type of simulation feels like it’s in its infancy, and I hope it’s something Ubisoft expands upon in a future game.
 Much like Shadow of War expanded on Shadow of Mordor’s nemesis system.
+There’s so much potential there.

 Fighting for the Resistance